Mitigation Research

 What do our findings indicate to be the most promising philanthropic pathways for supporting clean firm power?

-At a high level, we identified several different challenges that hold back the deployment of various clean firm technologies.
+At a high level, we identified several challenges hindering the deployment of various clean firm technologies.
 While all of these are important, we prioritized four challenge areas and subsequently four different clean firm philanthropic strategies based on their scale and feasibility:

 1. Opening new sources of financing